Malise-Obert/API-Service/README.md

 $ php -S http://localhost:9000
 ```

-### Please note that the app will requires php 7.2.0.
+### Please note that the app require php 7.2.0.

+The service needs to have the required resource text file created on the root.
+An example file is already included in the repository.